-- 1. Prior to certification of the specific design plan, the plan shall be revised as follows: - Revise the coversheet to add the following note under the parcel identification table, which is carried forward from the coversheet of Comprehensive Design Plan CDP-22002: - " Lot 1, Block B; Lot 5, Block C; and Lot 6, Block D were included in the deeds recorded in Liber 34004 at folio 498 and Liber 41072 at folio 211, but were not included in the Country Club Estates Subdivision Plat.
+- 1. Prior to certification of the specific design plan, the plan shall be revised as follows: - a.
+Revise the coversheet to add the following note under the parcel identification table, which is carried forward from the coversheet of Comprehensive Design Plan CDP-22002: - "\\ Lot 1, Block B; Lot 5, Block C; and Lot 6, Block D were included in the deeds recorded in Liber 34004 at folio 498 and Liber 41072 at folio 211, but were not included in the Country Club Estates Subdivision Plat.
 Said lots are identified as Parcel 35 on Tax Map 164." - b.
 Provide the limits of disturbance to match Type 2 Tree Conservation Plan TCP2-008-2024. - c.
-Revise the site plan to label a bicycle lane along both sides of Road A, from its origin along McKendree Road to its terminus at its intersection with Road C and Road D. - 2.
+Revise the site plan to show a bicycle lane along both sides of Road A, from its origin along McKendree Road to its terminus at its intersection with Road C and Road D. - 2.
 With the acceptance of the preliminary plan of subdivision, the applicant and the applicant's heirs, successors, and/or assignees shall provide the following: - a.
-Provide a variance request and full evaluation regarding the removal of Specimen Trees ST-126 and ST-127 within the residential lots.
+Provide a traffic calming exhibit indicating traffic calming measures throughout the development. - b.
+Provide a variance request and full evaluation regarding the removal of Specimen Trees ST-126 and ST-127 within the proposed residential lots.